afnog/sse/virtualization/ganeti-exercise.md

 (which is slower than KVM) because we can't use KVM inside a VirtualBox virtual machine.
 You could use either for a real deployment.
 The installation process is slightly different.
 KVM is not covered here.

+This is not a production setup!
+This is intended to give you hands-on experience of Ganeti and Xen on your own hardware (laptop) in a classroom environment.
+I will try to point out where we are taking shortcuts or unusual configurations that we would not normally do in production.
+NSRC has a [five-day workshop](https://nsrc.org/workshops/2015/ripe-nsrc-virt/) on virtualisation and we have ~3 hours, so this is just an introduction!

 ## Installing the first host machine